Templum-Deam-Luna/luna-civitatem/ordinances.md

 	the thoroughfare, not a private street or backyard parking lot.
 * [ ] An example of storefront requirements from
 	[Midtown Atlanta](https://www.midtownatl.com/_files/docs/retail-storefront-design-manual.pdf)
-	may provide inspiration for us retailers.
+	may provide inspiration for retailers.
-* [ ] Along Thoroughfares, signs will not be restricted up to the second floor.
+* [ ] Along Thoroughfares, permanent buildings signs will be allowed on the ground floor and the floor above it.
+The total number of signs on these two floors shall not be constrained (provided they do not obstruct entrances, fire exits, and the street number signs), but a constraint on the size of individual signs may be imposed.
+This is so retail, restaurants, and other businesses inside a building may be noticeable by pedestrians and drivers to encourage them to come into the building.
+Temporary signage, such as for advertisements, may be more strictly restricted.
-* [ ] Buildings with multiple stores, restaurants, or other retail open to the public must feature signs on the exterior by the main entrance showing all such stores accessible through the main entrance and the floor number of each.
-See also the street signs in China and Japan for detailed example.
+* [ ] Buildings with multiple stores, restaurants, or other retail open to the public must feature signs on the exterior by the main entrance showing all such stores accessible through the main entrance and the floor number of each for easy pedestrian reference.
+See also the street signs in China and Japan for detailed examples.
-* [ ] All elevators must include the store directory within the elevator, normally on the back wall.
+* [ ] All elevators must include the business directory within the elevator, normally on the back wall.
 This is standard in China, Korea, and Japan and reminds people which floor they are looking for.

 ### Industrial Districts